Being a Super Hero

 “School was great for me, I remember my friends would struggle with certain things and I would help them with their work.
 I enjoyed it, so it wasn’t a big deal for me.
 My mother would always joke with me that she was clever at school and that I got my cleverness from her.”

-During that time, Lindokuhle’s family expanded to two extra daughters.
+During that time, Lindokuhle’s family expanded with two additional daughters.

 The family moved four more times while Lindokuhle was in primary school.